dret/webconcepts/concepts/http-header/Sec-COWL.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-header/Sec-COWL"
 title:         "HTTP Header Field: Sec-COWL"
+concept-name:  HTTP Header Field
+concept-value: Sec-COWL
 description: "The Sec-COWL HTTP request and response headers are used by user agents and servers to convey label metadata to servers and user agents, respectively."
 ---